RitamChakraborty/n_queen_visualization/README.md

 ### Problem Statement

-Place N (N = 4 or 8) queens in a chess board of size N X N, in a such a way that no two queens can attach each other.
+Place N (N = 4 or 8) queens in a chess board of size N X N, in a such a way that no two queens can attack each other.

 That means